charlesknipp/StateSpaceInference.jl/README.md

 ### Particle Markov Chain Monte Carlo

 To estimate parameters in a stable, but time consuming manner, we can employ a Particle Marginal Metropolis Hastings (PMMH) sampler.
-For simplicity, we stick to random walk proposals, which ensure parameter estimates fall within the support of the prior.
+For simplicity, we stick to a random walk proposal, which ensures parameter estimates fall within the support of the prior.

 We perform parameter estimation via PMMH like so, throwing out the first 1000 draws: